CyberTKR/github-IssueTracker/README.md

 ## License

-This application is released under the MIT license.
+This application is released under the GNU General Public License v3.0.
 For more information, please see the `LICENSE` file.